fccn/nau_playbooks/roles/mongo_docker_deploy/README.md

 Run `rs.status()` on older and new master to check the `PRIMARY` replica has been changed.

+After lowering the `priority` of the older Mongo DB instances; then deploy the new connection to Mongo DB on its clients without the older, to be removed, instances.
+Then remove the old server from the cluster.

 Then login into primary and remove the old server from the cluster.
 ```
 rs.remove("<old host>")